Overview of the Always Free Autonomous Database on Shared Exadata Infrastructure

-The Autonomous Transaction Processing workload type configures the database for a transactional workload, with a bias towards high volumes of random data access.
+The Autonomous Database for Transaction Processing and Mixed Workloads workload type configures the database for a transactional workload, with a bias towards high volumes of random data access.

-The Autonomous Data Warehouse workload type configures the database for a decision support or data warehouse workload, with a bias towards large data scanning operations.
+The Autonomous Database for Analytics and Data Warehousing workload type configures the database for a decision support or data warehouse workload, with a bias towards large data scanning operations.

 - Database Version: Oracle Database 19c or Oracle Database 21c.